Congo (novel): Plot summary

-Their victory is cut short by the eruption of the nearby volcano (accelerated by explosives placed by Ross for her geological surveys) which buries the city, the diamond fields and all proof of the "new" species under 800 meters of lava.
-Ross, Elliot, Munro, and the rest of the team's survivors are forced to run for their lives.
-The team manages to find a hot air balloon in a crashed consortium cargo aircraft and uses it to escape.
+Their victory is cut short by the eruption of the nearby volcano (accelerated by explosives placed by Ross for her geological surveys to uncover more diamonds in the mine) which buries the city, the diamond fields and all proof of the "new" species under 800 meters of lava.
+Ross, Elliot, Amy, Munro, Kahega, and the last porter are forced to run for their lives.
+Cornered in the consortium’s downed plane by the cannibalistic kigani, the team manages to find a hot air balloon in the cargo hold and uses it to escape.

-In an epilogue, it is revealed that Munro was able to retrieve a few hundred carats of the valuable diamonds and sold them to Intel for use in a revolutionary new computer processor, while Amy was reintroduced into the wild and was later observed teaching her offspring sign language.
+In an epilogue, it is revealed that Munro was able to retrieve 31 carats of the valuable diamonds and sold them to Intel for use in a revolutionary new computer processor, while Amy was reintroduced into the wild and was later observed teaching her offspring sign language.